To follow this guide you'll need the following parts:

 - A ~5 volt power supply for the servo.
 Servos and motors in general can pull a surprisingly large amount of power, particularly when they're stopped or meeting resistance.
 In some cases they can pull so much power that it damages or overwhelms your development board!
 To prevent issues like this it's highly recommended to use a separate power supply for the motors in your project.
 A 4x AA battery pack is a perfect option for powering a few servos.

-- A board running CircuitPython.
+- A microcontroller running CircuitPython or a Raspberry Pi running Adafruit Blinka.
 If you're controlling servos from CircuitPython you'll need a board like the Feather M0 basic which can be loaded with CircuitPython firmware.
+Adafruit Blinka enables you to use CircuitPython modules and libraries on Raspberry Pi and other single board computers.
 This guide will also show basic servo code for Arduino too.

 - Breadboard and jumper wires.
 You'll need these parts to connect components to your development board.